-Transportation Security Administration (TSA) Pre-Check enrollment program fees are a reimbursable expense for Agency employees who take or anticipate taking four (4) or more Out of Area Travel trips per year.
+Transportation Security Administration (TSA) Pre-Check and other similar enrollment program fees are a reimbursable expense for Agency employees who take or anticipate taking four (4) or more Out of Area Travel trips per year.
 The CEO or CFO must pre-approve this expense.

-Car Rental /Other Ground Transportation
+Car Rental/Other Ground Transportation